-African expertise is being developed to analyse and interpret CORDEX data, and CDKN is supporting efforts to link these researchers with policy-makers to determine appropriate ways to apply the CORDEX results to decision-making.
+African expertise was developed to analyse and interpret CORDEX data, and CDKN supported efforts to link these researchers with policy-makers to determine appropriate ways to apply the CORDEX results to decision-making.

-Through the programme, CDKN is fostering more communication between African scientists and research institutions, northern-based scientists and research institutions, think tanks, and development practitioners.
-Workshops and dialogues with African policy-makers are being run to inform the policy community and decision-making.
+Through the programme, CDKN fostered greater communication between African scientists and research institutions, northern-based scientists and research institutions, think tanks, and development practitioners.
+Workshops and dialogues with African policy-makers were run to inform the policy community and decision-making.

 The full group met again in November, just before CoP17 in Durban, South Africa, to focus on more detailed analysis of the data, before participating in a CoP-17 side event with the UNDP and other partners.

-A final CORDEX-Africa workshop will take place in early 2012 to produce peer reviewed contributions to the Africa chapter of the IPCC Fifth Assessment Report and policy briefs.
+A final CORDEX-Africa workshop took place in early 2012 to produce peer reviewed contributions to the Africa chapter of the IPCC Fifth Assessment Report and policy briefs.